civilKaos82/sql-voting-results-modifying-data-challenge/README.md

 Is this a problem?
 Maybe, maybe not.
 It would depend on our application.
 But, let's clean up these orphaned votes anyway.
 Delete all the votes whose voter cannot be found in the database.

+## Conclusion
+As with the SELECT statements that we've worked with previously, we'll soon begin to use software that will handle writing and executing these SQL queries for us.
+We should leave this challenge with a good understanding of what happens in INSERT, UPDATE, and DELETE statements and also a solid familiarity with the syntax involved in making each type of statement.